How to Avoid a Mandatory Minimum Sentence in a Federal Case?

 How to Avoid a Mandatory Minimum Sentence in a Federal Case

-Of course, one way to get around the mandatory minimum in a federal criminal case is to go to a jury trial and be found not guilty.
-Then, not only do you get around the required minimum, but you also get around any conviction or punishment at all.
+Of course, one way to avoid the mandatory minimum in a federal criminal case is to go to a jury trial and be found not guilty.
+Then, not only do you avoid the required minimum, but you also avoid any conviction or punishment at all.

 Another way to get around the mandatory minimum is if your attorney can convince the prosecutor to change the charge from one that requires a mandatory minimum to a different charge.
 That's not always easy to do.